schorij23/Regex-tutorial/gist-template.md

 Dollar Sign `$`: The dollar sign anchor asserts the end of a line.
 When used at the end of a regex pattern, it indicates that the preceding pattern should match only at the end of the string.
 For instance, the regex xyz$ would match a string that ends with "xyz."

 ### Quantifiers
-* Asterisk: Matches 0 or more occurrences of the preceding element.
+Asterisk `*`: Matches 0 or more occurrences of the preceding element.
 For example, ab*c would match "ac," "abc," "abbc," and so on.
-+ (Plus): Matches 1 or more occurrences of the preceding element.
+Plus `+`: Matches 1 or more occurrences of the preceding element.
 For instance, ab+c would match "abc," "abbc," and so on, but not "ac."
 ?
 (Question Mark): Matches 0 or 1 occurrence of the preceding element.
 For example, ab?c would match "ac" and "abc," but not "abbc."
 {n}: Matches exactly n occurrences of the preceding element.
 For instance, a{3} would match "aaa."
 {n,}: Matches n or more occurrences of the preceding element.
 For example, a{2,} would match "aa," "aaa," and so on.